In this section

 Scholarships, awards and prizes

-The course is accredited by the British Psychological Society (BPS) and meets the standards of level 1 BPS requirements for chartership as a Sport and Exerciose Psychologist.
+The course is accredited by the British Psychological Society (BPS) and meets the standards of completion of Stage 1 with the BPS.
+In order to gain accreditation as a Sport and Exercise Psychologist, completion of an approved HCPC stage 2 qualification and registration with the HCPC is required.

 Additional mandatory costs